 How can Pagero help?

-In conclusion, the ViDA initiative is a crucial step towards adapting the current VAT system for the digital age.
-By ensuring that VAT is collected fairly and efficiently, the initiative helps to level the playing field for businesses and prevent revenue loss for governments.
-It is important for businesses that sell goods or services online to customers in the EU to understand the implications of VAT in the Digital Age and ensure compliance to avoid potential penalties.
+The ViDA initiative represents a crucial step in adapting the VAT system for today's digital landscape.
+By ensuring fair and efficient VAT collection, it creates a level playing field for businesses while preventing government revenue loss.
+Businesses selling goods or services online to EU customers must understand ViDA's implications and ensure compliance to avoid potential penalties.